godatadriven/academy-dbt-at-scale/docs/group3/checklist.md

 ---

-## Step 15 — BONUS: Test the incremental model more rigorously
+## Step 15 - BONUS: Test the incremental model more rigorously

+- [ ] Step complete

 Write a singular test that verifies no `impression_id` appears more than once in `fct_ad_impressions`: